 Our manufacturing operations produce different types of air emissions depending on the manufacturing process.
 In addition to reducing carbon emissions, we recognize that reducing other emissions is vital to achieving cleaner air and a more sustainable future.
 These emissions, which include volatile organic compounds, nitrogen oxides, particulate matter and other pollutants, are regulated where we operate.
 However, our approach to controlling and minimizing these emissions is not only driven by the applicable regulatory requirements, but also by our own internal air management standards.
 Even where we may not be required to do so, we will continue to reduce these emissions through process controls with a focus on improving manufacturing efficiencies which reduce our emissions and the carbon intensity of our products.

-AIR EMISSIONS (IN METRIC TONS)
+Increases in air emissions from 2020 to 2021 are primarily due to increased productions levels resulting from the addition of the Warrick facility.

 AIR EMISSIONS

-Carbon Monoxide Nitrogen Oxides Sulfur Oxides Particulate Matter Lead Volatile Organic Compounds
+(In metric tons)

+CARBON MONOXIDE NITROGEN OXIDES SULFUR OXIDES PARTICULATE MATTER LEAD VOLATILE ORGANIC COMPOUNDS

+2021 660.7 784.9 3.3 198.8 0.053 809.6

-2020 130.2 186.2 1.4 88.9 0.034 236.3
+2020 130.2 186.2 1.4 91.4 0.034 237.3

-2019 155.9 218.6 1.2 100.8 0.039 355.2
+2019 155.9 218.6 1.2 104.8 0.039 355.3

-2018 159.4 224.0 1.4 106.6 0.044 467.2
+2018 159.4 224.0 1.4 108.9 0.044 467.2

 2017 159.1 215.2 1.7 107.2 0.045 416.6

-2016 154.0 221.7 1.8 117.9 0.045 350.6

-^{}Include data for our facilities other than Warrick that are currently required to report annual air emissions, including our Trentwood facility, which was our largest facility in 2020, and our Newark, Los Angeles, London (Ontario) and Bellwood facilities).
+^{} Includes data for our facilities that are currently required to report annual air emissions, including our Warrick and Trentwood facilities, which were our two largest facilities in 2021, and our Newark, Los Angeles, Kalamazoo and Bellwood facilities.
+Data prior to 2021 does not include the air emissions of our Warrick facility, as we did not acquire it until 2021.
 Emissions from our other facilities are substantially smaller.
+The amounts of Particulate Matter for 2018, 2019 and 2020 and Volatile Organic Compounds for 2019 and 2020 were restated to correct the amounts.